The Cost of Malnutrition

 What to Eat as a Senior Citizen

 A healthy diet can keep your body stronger, improve your mental health, keep your metabolism working right and increase your energy levels.
 It is recommended that a good portion of every meal include colorful fruits and vegetables.
 Fruits and vegetables are full of essential vitamins and antioxidants.
 While fresh fruits and vegetables can become expensive, studies show that when it comes to nutrients, frozen fruits and vegetables are just as good as fresh.
-Fruits that give the most nutrients include:
+Fruits that give the most nutrients include:- Blueberries and raspberries.

 - Grapefruit.